8 Ways To Feel Well When Not Well

-Imagine, you are down with a bad viral or the flu or the chicken pox or chikungunya or let’s take it to the next level- pneumonia, cancer, lupus, TB, Hepatitis or of course Myasthenia Gravis….any ghastly sounding disease.
+Imagine, you are down with a bad viral, flu, chicken pox, chikungunya or let’s take it to the next level- pneumonia, cancer, lupus, TB, Hepatitis or of course Myasthenia Gravis….any ghastly sounding disease.

 Naaah….you don’t like what you see in the mirror right?